mm6/InternetOfThingsCourse/Review.md

 + What is firmware?
 + How did our Photon 2 communicate with our node.js server?
 + Be able to read and interpret a simple firmware application.
-+ The Particle Device Cloud
++ The Particle Device Cloud and OTA updates

 ### Industrial Internet of Things (IIOT) lecture notes